uklineale/uklineale.github.io/_posts/2020-08-28-deep-vein-transformation.markdown

 To help with the pain, I wear compression socks during the day.
 They are socks that gradually loosen as they go up your feet.
 This helps keep blood from pooling in your feet and ankles.

 Although it was painful, I try to never waste a crisis.
 On viewing my mortality, the ultimate truth (emptiness/God) and mundane truth (the present reality) are inseparable.
-Nirvana is not in a smidgen separate from samsara.
+Nirvana is not in a smidgen separate from samsara, heaven cannot exist without hell.
 This reality is both a dissatisfactory trap and blissful liberation, entirely dependent on the viewer.
 With the right view, we can swallow suffering, use it to fuel our drive to reduce suffering.
 This will nourish our soul until our lease on life expires.
 I was given a hell of a birthday present.